RichardDooling/Entertainment_Law/Celebrity_Publicity/Celebrity_Publicity.md

 Accordingly, our precedents relying on the lesser protection afforded to commercial speech are inapposite.
-Second, and critically, unlike the plaintiffs in *Zacchini, Hilton*, and *Keller*, Sarver did not “make the investment required to produce a performance of interest to the public,” [Zacchini][zachini], or invest time and money to build up economic value in a marketable performance or identity.
+Second, and critically, unlike the plaintiffs in *Zacchini, Hilton*, and *Keller*, Sarver did not “make the investment required to produce a performance of interest to the public,” [Zacchini][zacchini], or invest time and money to build up economic value in a marketable performance or identity.
 Cf. *Keller.* Rather, Sarver is a private person who lived his life and worked his job.